SenF1/Happy-Day-Dessert-Factory/README.md

 The new website aims to help customers learn more about the menu items, promotions, gift cards, location and contact information of the factory.
 It also provides a simplified but enhanced experience for visitors to navigate the website, search for menu items, and link to third-party sites to order food from the menu.

 The project uses HTML, CSS, and JavaScript as the main technologies, and follows the requirements and expectations provided by the factory's management.
+Due to some project restrictions, this website is not optimized for responsiveness.